 Witchcraft and Wicca use the synergy of the circle.
 The classic form is gathering around a fire.
 Its value as a focal point and mechanism to generate power is fundamental to these arts.
 It doesn’t have to be perfectly round.
 You can draw a circle in the air with your hand.
 This shape and its cousin, the spiral, are common elements of Eastern healing and martial arts.
 You can create sacred magical space anywhere.

 Western organized religions use the symbol of the circle extensively.
 It represents the halo, a sign of divinity.
 It is represented in the crown of thorns, which is one of the ancient interrogation devices used in many cultures before Christianity.
 (5) It was a way of mocking, torturing, interrogating, pushing in, or twisting to cause more pain.

 Three circles intertwined form the Triquetra, an ancient Celtic symbol of unity, here used to represent the trinity.
 The most common representation is the use of a ring to symbolize a bond of commitment.
 It’s used in many marriage ceremonies, not just within Western religion.

 Creating Rites and Rituals with Circles

 Personal rituals have power.
 The symbols we use help generate and focus our intent and willpower.
 Reiki is an excellent example of how symbols enable us to focus our energy.
-Reiki is a relatively new alternative healing art created by Mikao Usui from Japan in the 1920s, which uses hand gestures to focus their intent.
+Reiki is a relatively new alternative healing art created by Mikao Usui (6) from Japan in the 1920s, using hand gestures to focus their intent.
 Many of these contain circular motions.